PyLops/pylops-mpi/README.md

    with `X=11,12`.

-Alternatively, if the Conda package manager is used to setup the Python environment, steps 1 and 2 can be skipped and install `mpi4py` which comes with its own MPI distribution:
+Alternatively, if the Conda package manager is used to setup the Python environment, steps 1 and 2 can be skipped and `mpi4py` can be installed directly alongside the MPI distribution of choice:

 ```
 conda install -c conda-forge mpi4py X